bitmonger/cdep/README.md

 A simple dependency resolver with a .ini file format

 There are many dependency resolving tools, but they can be very complicated, and perhaps do more than in necessary.
 This tool is designed to be the simplest way possible to generate a build order for a project.
+Use in conjunction with something like git submodules to create a simple yet powerful build system.

 Example: